nousr/koi/README.md

 This part is easy!
 - Step 1: Create a new canvas that is **512 x 512** (px) in size and make a **single-layer** sketch *(note: these are temporary restrictions)*.
 - Step 2: Fill out the prompt field in the `koi` panel (default location is somewhere on the right of your screen).
-- Step 3: Make any additional changes you would like to the inference parameters (strength, steps, etc)
+- Step 3: Make any additional changes you would like to the inference parameters (strength, steps, etc.)
 - Step 4: Copy and paste your server's endpoint to the associated field
 - Step 5: Click `dream`!